Schwartz Discover Grant

-- Research projects conducted under non-UR-affiliated supervisors.
-This year, summer research projects mentored by non-UR-affiliated supervisors are eligible to apply for Summer Internship Funding through the Greene Center (application deadline April 9).
+- Research projects conducted under non-UR-affiliated mentors.
+Summer research projects mentored by non-UR-affiliated mentors are eligible to apply for Summer Internship Funding through the Greene Center.

 - Entrepreneurial projects.
 Students interested in entrepreneurship should connect with the Ain Center for Entrepreneurship for a variety of different financial supports.

 *Please note: If you are a Research and Innovation Grant (RIG or HRIG) or Meliora Scholars funding recipient, you will be expected to use your RIG or Meliora Scholars funding before or in conjunction with any funding from the Discover Grant.
 You may apply for the Schwartz Discover Grant, but your remaining funds from the RIG/Meliora will be incorporated into your Discover Grant if your application is successful (e.g. $2500 from the RIG fund + $2500 from the SDG fund).

 - Application deadline: March 1 at 11:59pm

 - For awardees: funds will be disbursed no later than May 31; disbursement details will be shared with grantees

 - Prior to applying, students must identify and secure a mentored research experience with a University of Rochester faculty member.